IntersectMBO/cardano-node/doc/stake-pool-operations/getConfigFiles_AND_Connect.md

 # Get configuration files

-Starting the node and connecting it to the testnet requires 3 configuration files:
+Starting the node and connecting it to the network requires 3 configuration files:

 * topology.json
 * genesis.json